David Campbell (1927 fireboat)

 The David Campbell was a long-serving fireboat built in 1928 for Oregon's Portland Fire & Rescue.
 She underwent an extensive rebuild, in 1976.
-In 2010 Portland acquired a new smaller, faster fireboat, the Eldon Trinity, after a child died, in 2009, when it took the David Campbell 44 minutes to get to scene to provide medical care.
+In 2010 Portland acquired a new smaller, faster fireboat, the Eldon Trinity, named after the two children who were thrown off the Sellwood Bridge in 2009, when it took the David Campbell 44 minutes to get to scene to provide medical care.

 The David Campbell had two identical sister ships, the Mike Laudenklos and the Karl Gunster.

-She remained in operation as late as 2012.
+The David Campbell remained in operation as late as 2012.